 The Aug.
-30, 1996, decision, by a three-judge panel of the U.S. Court of Appeals in Washington, D.C. [text of ruling], overturned a 1993 District Court decision that ruled the DBS set-aside had violated DBS operators’ First Amendment rights.
+30, 1996, decision by a three-judge panel of the U.S. Court of Appeals in Washington, D.C., overturned a 1993 District Court decision that ruled the set-aside had violated DBS operators’ First Amendment rights.

 If the decision isn’t appealed successfully to the Supreme Court, the set-aside means that a DBS operator with 175 channels — that’s how many DirecTV claims — will have to offer 7-12 channels of noncommercial fare on its menu.

 The ruling provides ‘a great basis’ for arguing that broadcasters airing multiple digital channels be required to provide some noncommercial programming, says Sohn.
 ‘Making that case has become a lot easier with this decision.’

 America’s Public Television Stations, which intervened to support the set-aside along with CPB and PBS, took the ruling as a victory for historic legal principles.
 APTS, which worked to get the DBS provision into the 1992 Cable Act, has been trying to establish the idea of “public right of way” in all the new distribution media.

 “We were delighted with the opinion,” said APTS Vice President Marilyn Mohrman-Gillis.
 “It reaffirmed longstanding policy of access for educational services.”